SomeUser654321/Multi-scale-Talking-Head-Generation/README.md

 ## Qualitative comparison

 Compared to previous methods, MS-Sync produces more natural head motion, and both lips and head motion are synced with the speech input thanks to a multi-scale synchrony loss.

+**Sample #1 (don't forget to switch audio on)**

 You can view in **full screen** and advance **frame by frame** to compare lips movements with Ground truth and Prajwal et al.'s state-of-the-art visual dubbing method :point_down:.

-**Sample #1 (don't forget to switch audio on)**

 https://github.com/LouisBearing/HMo-audio/assets/36541517/56d40da4-a917-4fd8-a746-fa460a1b8576

-The Gif version:
+We also provide the gif version to better **compare the realism of the dynamics** between different methods:
 ![combined](https://github.com/LouisBearing/HMo-audio/assets/36541517/8a56949d-14ac-4642-a81d-507321744721)